gary-rafferty/gary-rafferty.github.com/_posts/2020-10-16-Using-Kanban-To-Surface-Problems.md

 - Conflicting Priorities
 - Neglected Work

-Each of these problems are preventing your team from getting work done.
+Each of these problems are preventing your team from getting work done to the very best of their abilities.
 Fortunately, each can be measured and fixed.
 Let’s dive a little deeper into each.

 ### Too Much WIP
 #### Problem
 WIP stands for Work in Progress, and refers to any work that has been started but not yet finished.
 Usually denoted by a card or task in the “Doing” or “In Progress” column.
 Having too much incomplete work leads to a number of problems.
 The lead time (the time taken from customer request, to customer delivery) will increase.
 The quality of the delivered work can suffer due to engineers being required to context switch between tasks.
 The cycle time (the time taken from an engineer picking up a piece of work, to completing it) will also increase.

-The relationship between WIP and cycle time is described by Little’s Law.
+The relationship between WIP and cycle time is described by adapting [Little’s Law](https://en.wikipedia.org/wiki/Little%27s_law).
 Little’s Law states that

 `AVG CYCLE TIME = AVG WIP / AVG THROUGHPUT`.

 Put simply, higher WIP means that other work sits idle for longer.

 #### Solution
 Tackling too much WIP is actually quite simple.
 Stop taking on work.
-To pinch a quote from the authors of Kanban In Action
+To borrow a quote from the authors of Kanban In Action
 > “Stop Starting, Start Finishing”.

 The Kanban mechanism for implementing this is to use a WIP limit.
 WIP limits are a limit on the number of items that can be in progress at the same time.
 Most often, limits are set at the top of the column, but in some cases, you may want to set limits per swimlane, or per service-class (bug/urgent/feature etc).
 Items can be pulled into a column provided that the limit will not be breached.
+NB: The usage of **pull** instead of **push** is signifigant, and illustrates how work is pulled into progress when there is capacity, and not pushed in simply because there is demand.
-There is no silver bullet for what the limit should be, and it’s important to recognise that you may not get this 100% right the very first time, but as a starting point, a rule of thumb can be one item per engineer, and a small bit of wiggle room.
+There is no elixir-vitae for what the limit itself should be, and it’s important to recognise that you may not get this 100% right the very first time, but as a starting point, a rule of thumb can be one item per engineer, and a small bit of wiggle room.
+Adjusted  appropriately for pair programming.

-Use the WIP limit to apply the necessary tension to the system to enable people to finish work.
+Use the WIP limit to apply the necessary traction to the system that enables people to finish work.

-Another sidenote: It is very important that all work is visible on the board.
-Invisible work has a high cost and this needs to be visible to all.
-A helpful way to surface this type of work is to ask the following question at standup.
+Another sidenote: It is incredibly important that all work is visible on the board.
+Invisible work has a high cost and this needs to be made visible to all.
+A helpful way to highlught this type of work is to ask the following question at standup.
 “Is anybody working on something that is not on the board”?
 If so, this work needs to be categorised and made visible.

 ### Unknown Dependencies
 #### Problem
-We want our development teams to be as autonomous as possible.
-A stream-aligned team is a team that is aligned to a single value stream.
+We want our engineering teams to be as autonomous as possible.
+A stream-aligned team is one that is aligned to a single value stream.
 A stream being a continuous flow of work or value to a business domain.
 In an ideal world, a team is fully empowered and enabled to deliver streams of value end to end.
 In a non-ideal world, however, there are typically a number of dependencies along the way.
 This is often what leads to missed deadlines and delivery delays.

 > “Every dependency doubles your chance of being delayed or late” - Troy Magennis.

 For the arithmetic fans, this translates to 2n (two to the power of n, where n is the number of dependencies).
-I recently discovered an awesome way to visualise the chance of success for dependencies using a basic boolean logic table.
+I recently read about an awesome way to visualise the chance of success for dependencies using a basic boolean logic table.
 In the following table, we are visualising a three dependency chart.
 Three teams required to deliver a piece of value.
 Green cells indicate success, and white indicate failures (delays, or bugs etc).
 ![dependencies](/assets/images/kanban/deps.png)